Seasonal Affective Disorder (SAD) (cont.)

 - Find a local Psychiatrist in your town

-Seasonal affective disorder seems to develop from inadequate bright light during the winter months.
-Researchers have found that bright light changes the chemicals in the brain.
+Seasonal affective disorder seems to develop from inadequate exposure to bright light during the winter months.
+Studies show that bright light changes the chemicals in the brain.
 Exactly how this occurs and the details of its effects are being studied.
-While those specific mechanisms remain undetermined, factors like low vitamin D levels in the blood are found to be associated with a higher occurrence of seasonal affective disorder and some other depressive disorders.
+Factors like high levels of melatonin and low levels of serotonin in the brain, as well as low levels of vitamin D levels in the blood are found to be associated with a higher occurrence of seasonal affective disorder and some other depressive conditions.

 Get tips on therapy and treatment.